 It’s always better to discuss with a legal team, lawyers, and police authorities.

 Conclusion: It’s advisable to set up rules for social media and educate kids about its pros and cons.
-Keep open up communication channels so they can share their tensions and worries related to cyberbullying.
+Keep open communication channels so they can share their tensions and worries related to cyberbullying.

 © Ruchie Verma.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.